MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pcw_counter_descriptor.md

 ### -field Offset

 A numeric value that specifies an offset (in bytes) relative to the data block indicated by the `StructIndex` field.
-In subsequent calls to `PcwCreateInstance` or `PcwAddInstance`, the address `PcwData[PcwCounterDescriptor->StructIndex].Data + PcwCounterDescriptor->Offset` will be used as the start of the value for the counter with ID `CounterDescriptor->Id`.
+In subsequent calls to `PcwCreateInstance` or `PcwAddInstance`, the address `PcwData[PcwCounterDescriptor->StructIndex].Data + PcwCounterDescriptor->Offset` will be used as the start of the value for the counter with ID `PcwCounterDescriptor->Id`.

 ### -field Size

-A numeric value that specifies the size, in bytes, of the value for the counter with ID `CounterDescriptor->Id`.
+A numeric value that specifies the size, in bytes, of the value for the counter with ID `PcwCounterDescriptor->Id`.
 The `Size` field should be set to 4 (for a `UINT32` counter value) or 8 (for a `UINT64` counter value).

 ## -remarks